optimagic-dev/optimagic/docs/source/algorithms.md

     Find the global minimum of a fuction using simplicial homology global optimization.

-    Note: scipy_shgo requires the constraints' codomain to be a scalar.

     The algorithm supports the following options:

     - **local_algorithm** (str): The local optimization algorithm to be used.
 Only